khuedoan/homecloud/README.md

 A few key components are necessary:

-- Proxmox provides the hypervisor, a web console, and management APIs (which can be automated with OpenTofu - a Terraform fork).
+- Incus provides the hypervisor, a web console, and management APIs (which can be automated with OpenTofu - a Terraform fork).
 - Managed services are immutable VM/LXC images built with NixOS.

 I use this project for three main purposes:

-- Offsite backup: the Proxmox node is located at my parents' house in a different region of my country, with a separate disk that I mount to a VM running Minio.
+- Offsite backup: the Incus node is located at my parents' house in a different region of my country, with a separate disk that I mount to a VM running Minio.
 - External monitoring system for my main monitoring system: [quis custodiet ipsos custodes?](https://en.wikipedia.org/wiki/Quis_custodiet_ipsos_custodes%3F)
 - A flexible playground: because my main Kubernetes cluster runs on bare-metal nodes,